Before we start with the scary cart abandonment, let’s look on the bright side.

 You’ll no doubt be surprised.

 I own several shops and I tried everything to make them better.
-I sketched new designs and new UIs over long nights.
-I tweaked the site and the offers hundreds of times, but believe me – I couldn’t fully get rid of cart abandonment.
+Sketching new designs and new UIs over long nights?
+Done it.
+Tweaking the site and the offers hundreds of times?
+Oh, yes.
+But believe me – I couldn’t fully get rid of cart abandonment.